freest-lang/freest-lang.github.io/getting started/parallel-concurrent.md

   |>
   mathClient
 ```
 Function `forkWith` receives the type of a channel end (`MathService` in this case), the return type of the function to fork (`()`) and the function to fork (`mathServer`).
 It creates a new channel, passes one end to function `mathServer` and forks a new thread to run the function.
-The return value of the newly forked function is discarded.
+The return value of the newly forked thread is discarded.
 Finally, function `forkWith` returns the other end of the channel.
 In function `main`, this end is then passed to function `mathClient` via the inverse function application operator `|>`.
 We could have written function `main` as
 ```freest
 main : Int
 main =